 Download the GNOME Desktop environment to your server:

 yum groupinstall "Desktop"

-After installed GNOME Desktop enviroment then start to install TigerVNC server
+After installing the GNOME Desktop environment then start to install the TigerVNC server

 yum install tigervnc-server xorg-x11-fonts-Type1